dhcai21/HaploDMF/README.md

 `-a  | --abundance `

-This parameter is to filter low-abundance haplotype from the output file.
+This parameter is to filter low-abundance haplotypes from the output file.
 If you use "-a 0.05", then the output file will only contain haplotypes with abundance >= 0.05 (i.e., 5%).
 The default setting will keep all the haplotypes in the file.
-And the output file contains information including number of reads, depth, abundance for each haplotype.
+And the output file contains information including the number of reads, depth, and abundance for each haplotype.
+Theoretically, the threshold of abundance is related to the error rate.
+However, it is hard to define a clear relationship between error rate and abundance.
+According to our experience, when the sequencing error rate is high (e.g., 18%), the confidence of haplotypes with an abundance of less than 1% is small.
+Users need to consider other information like the number of reads to determine whether the low-abundant haplotypes are reliable.

 `SNV detection`